 No one can deny these possibilities, but listening to her one can’t help but think that she took this particular, third world vacation with an unspoken enthusiasm for the mileage it might gain her in the face of those that haven’t.
 What good is taking such a vacation, if a person doesn’t talk about it, feel worldlier in its aftermath, and lord it over those that haven’t taken such an excursion?

 If this is not enough for a world traveler, and that world traveler wants to view a world beyond the proverbial velvet ropes that line the chamber of commerce’s yellow brick road, and they want to step into the world of adventurous travel, they may want to check to make sure they have an American, OHBM (outrageously hot, blonde mom) in their tour group.
-If there isn’t one, find the closest thing, and ask her husband if they’d like to join you on your adventurous excursion.
-The reason for this is that no country –that makes any revenue from tourism— wants to see their country mentioned in the U.S. media, and there’s nothing the U.S. media loves more than a “Something happened to an American OHBM” story.
+If there isn’t one, my advice would be to find the closest thing available and ask her and her husband to join your adventurous excursion.
+The reason for this is that no country –that makes any revenue from tourism– wants to see their country mentioned in the U.S. media, and there’s nothing the U.S. media loves more than a “Something happened to an outrageously hot, blonde mom American” story.
 When something happens to an American overseas, it makes the news.
 Depending on the severity of what happened, the story may only make the local news and a few internet outlets, but the ability to tell a heart wrenching “Something happened to an American OHBM” story, coupled with the image of that OHBM, might just land the story Malaysian Airlines flight 370 style coverage.
-One has to guess that the minute a member of a country’s chamber of commerce gets one look at this OHBM, they might assign her some armed forces to make sure she isn’t so much as spoken to by the indigenous.
+One has to guess that the minute a member of a country’s chamber of commerce gets one look at this OHBM, they might assign her their country’s special forces to make sure she isn’t so much as spoken to by the indigenous.

 Know Thyself, Know Thy Family

-Those of us that have been in the service industry have been exposed to a side of humanity that is confusing, chaotic, and diametrically opposed to our way of thinking, but we take comfort in the idea that we can always return home to family.
-We know our family, and we have a firmer grasp on how those people we were raised with think.
-We may reserve some space for individual variance, but we cling to the idea that those that have ventured too far from the path will eventually have a redemptive “come to Jesus” moment that brings them back.
-We may believe that that redemptive moment will be laced with regret, but even if it’s not, we continue to hope that that moment will arrive before it’s too late.
-They usually don’t for reasons that are completely foreign to us.
-They usually don’t, because some people don’t believe that they’re been headed on a wrong course.
-It’s their course, and if they knew where they were headed, they would’ve corrected their course long before the need for a redemptive moment arrived.
-What usually happens, per my experience in such matters, is that the finger crossers realize they don’t know these people half as well as they thought.
+Those of us exposed to this side of humanity, take comfort in the idea that we can always return home to our immediate family.
+We know our family, and we have a firmer grasp on how our parents raised those people.
+We might reserve some space for individual variance, but we cling to the idea that those that have ventured too far from the path will eventually have a redemptive “come to Jesus” moment that brings them back.
+We might find those moments laced with regret, but even if it’s not, we continue to hope that that moment will arrive before it’s too late.
+They usually don’t for reasons that are foreign to us.
+They usually don’t, because some people don’t believe that they’re been headed in the wrong direction.
+It’s there course, and if they could see that path, they would’ve corrected course long before the need for a redemptive moment arrived.
+What usually happens, in my experience with such matters, is that the finger crossers realize they don’t know their people half as well as they thought.
 These people are miserable, angry people that have some psychological underpinnings that prevent them from acknowledging what everyone else sees, and they have to live with themselves, but so do we.

 We’ve all witnessed redemptive moments arrive for the subjects of our concern, and we’ve waited on half a bun while their “sure to arrive” realization tottered on the cusp.
 We’ve witnessed all of the past events that should’ve led them to a realization, and some of us have even had others corroborate our version of those events, in the company of our subjects.
-To our utter amazement, these people manage to move away from their vulnerability on the matter, they may offer some sort of excuse regarding their involvement, or they may inform those concerned that they had no involvement in the matter.
-They may even accuse those of us that suggest that they have any vulnerability on the matter of either rewriting history, or being limited in our view on the matter.
+To our utter amazement, these people manage to move away from their vulnerability on the matter, they may offer some sort of excuse regarding their involvement, or they might inform those concerned that they were not involved in the matter.
+They might even accuse those of us that suggest that they have any vulnerability on the matter of either rewriting history, or being limited in our view on the matter.
 Long story short, those waiting for an “aha!” moment where the subject comes to the realization that they’ve been doing it wrong in ways large or small, are rarely granted satisfaction.

-Bill Murray has stated that if you are considering a wedding proposal, it might be a good idea to take that person on a long, extended trip with them before doing so.
+Bill Murray said that if a person is considering a wedding proposal, it might be a good idea to take that person on a long, extended trip with them before doing so.
 “Travel the world with them,” Murray suggests.
-The import of this suggestion has less to do with traveling, and more to do with being cooped up with another individual on a plane, in transferring flights, setting up hotel stays, visiting sites together, and in all of the interactions where that can allow a person to view another, outside that person’s element.
-Watch how they engage with service industry employees.
-Examine the trip, in the aftermath, and gauge how they conducted themselves throughout.
-Did they make the most out of everyday?
-Were some stops viewed as meager compared to the highlights this trip offered?
-And finally, how did your prospective mate describe the trip to others after it was completed?
+The import of this suggestion has something to do with the stresses and strains of boarding a plane, transferring flights, engaging with hotel employees, visiting tourist destinations together, and all of the interactions in between that involves elements outside the other person’s routine.
+Watch how they engage with service industry employees, examine the trip in the aftermath, and gauge how they conducted themselves throughout.
+Did they make the most out of every day?
+Did they view some sites as inconsequential versus the preferred destinations, or did they value those lesser spots for what they were?
+In the aftermath of the vacation, how did the prospective mate describe the trip to others?
 Did they lord it over people that they had been to one particular location that the others had not?
-Coupled with all the virtues and pleasantries of travel, are the stresses and strains, and how that person deals with them can define them in ways that may not be apparent in those situations where they are able to keep their best foot forward.
+Coupled with all the virtues and pleasantries of travel, are the stresses and strains, and how a person deals with them can define them in ways that may not be apparent in those situations where they are able to keep their best foot forward.
 The point of the Murray suggestion, given in a prospective groom’s toast, was that people thinking about getting married should place their prospective mate in situations where they don’t know anyone else is looking.
-It may give a person some insight into whether their prospective mate is a happy person or a miserable person before they invite that person to join them in their journey through life, and how that journey might end up being a happier one if they decide not to take them with them.
+It might give a person some insight into whether their prospective mate is a happy person or a miserable person before they invite that person to join them in their journey through life, and how that journey might end up being a happier one if they decide not to take them with them.